aykansal/NFun/README.md

-# NFun
+# NFToodle

-NFun is a fast, easy-to-use meme creation tool with a Squid Game-inspired theme.
+NFToodle is a fast, easy-to-use meme creation tool with a Squid Game-inspired theme.
 Create, customize, and share your memes with just a few clicks!

 ## Features